Join Bicycle NSW today for insurance, advocacy, support

 The Oxford Street East cycleway will stretch from Taylor Square to Centennial Park.
 It will complete the regionally important route from Bondi Junction to the CBD.
 This route will pass shops, offices, schools and St. Vincent’s Hospital, and many other everyday destinations for thousands of residents.
 The cycleway will allow bike riders of ALL ages and abilities to travel safely and sustainably.

-For more information about this game-changing project, please visit the Oxford Street East project page.
-The Transport for NSW page is here.
+For the latest news on this game-changing project, please visit our Oxford Street East project page and the Transport for NSW Revitalising Oxford Street page.

 Oxford Street is languishing and needs a bold plan to reinvent itself for the future